For more than 99% of our species history, we

 3. EXPERIENCE

-designing spaces based on the natural characteristics of
+OF SPACE AND PLACES: designing spaces based on the natural characteristics of

 adaptation to the environment.
 This is done in line with a model that encompasses